lrdj/humansystems.io/XD/index.md

 _Please identify the three most interesting things that you experienced today_

   1. Thing one
   2. Thing two
   3. Thing three

 ## Extra credit questions (no points but possibly fun)

 1. what was the scariest thing you saw and why?

-2. The hot air balloons are tethered magnetically.
-When the launch button turns red, clicking on it sends the balloon up to the roof

-  - Why do you think they are tethered?
+2. In the _"Animal Senses"_ gallery on level three, hanging from the ceiling is a creature that can both **swim faster than you, and run faster than you** (This creature would really struggle on a bicycle)

-  - What would happen if they weren't?
+  - What is this creature?

 3. Can you take a photo of two team members with the Scottish Widow?